What should appear on an e-liquid warning label?

 “appear on the two largest surfaces of the unit packet and any outside packaging”

 “shall cover 30% of the relevant surface of the unit packet and any outside packaging.”

-Demo of a warning label for e-liquids
+Demo of an eLiquid warning label

 Below is an demo showing how the warning should be presented along with other packaging requirements.